Templarian/ts-node-editor/README.md

 ## Usage

+The node editor is split into Nodes and Scripts TypeScript files.

+- Nodes are modular self contained functions.
+- Scripts are a braching of nodes and the TypeScript files are what your parent application will execute.

+### Scripts

 Generated scripts can either be imported normally or dynamically.
 The [Hello World](./src/scripts/helloWorld.ts) example adds a `message` to the state.

 ```ts